dagnall53/RocClientThrottle/README.md

 ## Hardware
 Designed for "WeMos Battery OLED Board".
 This includes battery, 5 way switch and Oled.
+Also works with Wemos ESP32 "wifi+bluetooth +battery" board.
+But you need to add your own switches

 ## Rocrail Version
 Needs version after: 13870 2018-04-17 07:47:28 +0200 model: extended the lcprops command to itterate all

 ## Notes
+Uses:
+  * SSD 1306 OLED library (#include "SSD1306Wire.h") ` //https://github.com/ThingPulse/esp8266-oled-ssd1306
       To get xbm images working with the <SSD1306Wire.h>  //https://github.com/ThingPulse/esp8266-oled-ssd1306 it is essential to download and use GIMP https://www.gimp.org/downloads/ Load your image, then export as XBM.
 None of the simpler LCD image tools correctly format for the XBM format and all I tested had the bit order wrong for the code.
 Thanks to Jan Vanderborden for directing me in the direction of a solution!

+  * Rotary Encoder (#include <Encoder.h>) by Pul Stoffregen * http://www.pjrc.com/teensy/td_libs_Encoder.html
+  * MQQT interface (#include <PubSubClient.h>) https://github.com/knolleary/pubsubclient

    Its very important to increase the size that the MQTT interface can use:
      // put this in pubsubclient.h in your arduino/libraries/PubSubClint/src
      #define MQTT_MAX_PACKET_SIZE 10000   // lclist is LONG...!

 I am not connected to Rocrail, I just like it and use it.